propertyshelf/ps.plone.mls/docs/source/development.rst

     When the contact form is submitted, an email will be sent to the responsible agent about that request.
     If the **customized contact information** is enabled (either globally in the Plone site or locally for your embedding), the email will be sent to the therein set email address of the responsible agent.

+Alternative Email recipient
+    Adjust the recipient for the email sent from the contact form.
+    By default the responsible agent will receive the email.

+BCC Recipients
+    Add additional email addresses (comma separated) which should a receive a copy of the contact form.

+Show Contact-Us anchor link
+    Enable this setting to show an link to the contact form on the top of the page.

 Show Captcha
     Enable this setting to show a spam preventing captcha within the contact form.

+Modify URLs
+    Enable this setting to add extra information to the generated URLs, like title and location.

 Developments per Page
     How many developments should be visible per page?